 Monte & Pinky Richmond, VA (Capital Opera Richmond, 2018)

 Two productions, In Sweet Surrender (2015) and Strike the Rock (2018), by Capital Opera Richmond, were concerts of selected combinations of the above works.
 Church works, including collaboration on a hymnal with Christopher Webber, are not included.
+Additional operas written in collaboration with David Smith (Maria Maquilla) and Brooke Vandervelde (Night Caps, 2021) have not been produced.
+Another collaborative project was a hymnbook.

 Verse and fiction: